p3pp3-hash/ginlongfy/README.md

-## Ginlongfy V0.1
+## Ginlongfy V1.0
-First public release.
+V0.1 - First public release.
+V1.0 - minors bugfix and improvements to the script.

 ## Ginlongfy introduction
 Collect data from a second generation Ginlong Wind and Solar Inverter equipped with a WIFI stick after the discontinue support on Ginlong